Hermetic Qabalah: Trigrammaton Qabalah

-The most developed interpretation, known as Trigrammaton Qabalah (TQ), was first published by R. Leo Gillis in 1996, and subsequently released as The Book of Mutations in 2002.
-This system is based on one of the Holy Books of Thelema written by Aleister Crowley in 1907, called Liber Trigrammaton, sub figura XXVII -- Being the Book of the Mutations of the Tao with the Yin and the Yang.
-Liber Trigrammaton (aka Liber XXVII) was called by Crowley "the ultimate foundation of the highest theoretical qabalah".
-Correspondences are created with some of the major forms of divination such as the I Ching, Tarot and runes, as well as Greek and Hebrew alphabets, the Tree of Life, Western and Vedic astrology, magic squares, and the Platonic solids.
-A primary feature of this qabalah is a new understanding of the Cube of Space and its 26 components of edges, faces, and vertices, which equal the number of letters in the English alphabet.
+The interpretation known as Trigrammaton Qabalah (TQ) was first published by R. Leo Gillis in 1996, and subsequently released as The Book of Mutations in 2002.
+This system is based on marginal notes written by Aleister Crowley in his copy of Liber Trigrammaton, one of the Holy Books of Thelema he received in 1907.
+Its full title is Liber Trigrammaton, sub figura XXVII -- Being the Book of the Mutations of the Tao with the Yin and the Yang.
+Liber Trigrammaton (aka Liber XXVII) was described by Crowley as "the ultimate foundation of the highest theoretical qabalah".
+Gillis gave correspondences to his interpretations of forms of divination such as the I Ching, Tarot and runes, as well as Greek and Hebrew alphabets, the Tree of Life, Western and Vedic astrology, magic squares, and the Platonic solids.
+A primary feature of this qabalah is his attributions to the Cube of Space and its 26 components of edges, faces, and vertices, which equal the number of letters in the English alphabet.